COVID-19 UPDATE: All lead testing clinics have been postponed until further notice.

 In most cases the treatment for elevated lead includes:

-- Removing children from the source of lead exposure
+• Removing children from the source of lead exposure

-- Monitoring the child’s blood lead level over time to make sure the level decreases
+• Monitoring the child’s blood lead level over time to make sure the level decreases

 About Chelation therapy

-The use of the pharmaceutical drug chelation is reserved only for children that have an extremely high elevated blood-lead level (generally at or above 45 µg/dL).
-The Centers for Disease Control (CDC) recommends drug chelation therapy should only be undertaken under careful medical supervision in a center capable of providing appropriate intensive care services.
-This procedure is not without risks.
-It is important to discuss these risks with your health care provider.
+Chelation is a specialized treatment for children with extremely high blood-lead levels (at or above 45 µg/dL).
+The Centers for Disease Control (CDC) recommends chelation therapy only be undertaken under careful medical supervision in a facility that can provide appropriate intensive care services.

 Other tests and treatments

 Hair or Urine testing: Some alternative health care providers may suggest testing for lead in your child’s hair or urine.
-These methods have not been shown to be as reliable as a blood test.
+These methods have not been shown to be as reliable as a blood lead test.

 Questions?
 Call the Leadline